 Child Learning Hubs are sites hosted by either CPS or community-based organizations where a limited number of students are able to attend remote classes while being supervised by an adult in a safe environment.
 Parents who are interested in enrolling their child in a Child Learning Hub can complete this survey.
 Additional supervision options are available on the My CHI.
 My Future.
 Website.

-Students who do not choose to engage in in-person instruction will receive daily live, synchronous instruction.
-Pre-K students will receive a minimum of 60 minutes of live, synchronous, instruction per day.
+Students who choose to continue learning from home will receive daily live, synchronous instruction.
+Pre-k students will receive a minimum of 60 minutes of live, synchronous, instruction per day.
 All other grades will receive a minimum of 150 minutes of live, synchronous instruction per day, per ISBE guidelines.

 Schools will provide classrooms additional sets of high-touch items to reduce school supply sharing.
-CPS is following CDC guidance, which includes a regular cleaning schedule for classroom materials and removing items that cannot be sanitized from the classroom.
+CPS is following guidance from the Centers for Disease Control and Prevention, which includes a regular cleaning schedule for classroom materials and removing items that cannot be sanitized from the classroom.
 In addition, items that become soiled by bodily fluids will be removed from the classroom until they are sanitized.

 Temporary school building closure due to COVID-19 is possible.
-For example, if multiple COVID-19 cases occurred in a school and there was evidence of in-school transmission, the school would likely close and reopen once safe to do so.
+For example, if multiple COVID-19 cases occur in a school and there is evidence of in-school transmission, the school would likely close and reopen once safe to do so.

-School buildings are closed; environmental cleaning experts and emergency personnel are allowed in school buildings, and teachers are able to teach remotely from their classrooms.
+School buildings are open to staff.
 Families should not send their children to schools.

 Yes.
-Families can pick up free grab-and-go meals for every student in each household throughout remote learning.
+Families can pick up free grab-and-go meals for every student in each household.
 Lunchroom staff will prepare and provide meals outside of school buildings.
-Visit CPS meal-sites cps.edu/mealsites to check meal site hours and find a meal site near you.
+Visit cps.edu/mealsites to check meal site hours and find a meal site near you.

 If you are unable to pick up meals in person, please contact the CPS Command Center to schedule meal delivery at 773-553-KIDS (5437) or email firstname.lastname@example.org.